wdk-docs/npm-docs/source/packages-and-modules/creating-a-package-json-file.rst

 lists the packages your project depends on specifies versions of a package that your project can use using semantic versioning rules makes your build reproducible, and therefore easier to share with other developers
-Note: To make your package easier to find on the npm website, we recommend including a custom description in your package.json file.
+.. note:: To make your package easier to find on the npm website, we recommend including a custom description in your package.json file.

 package.json fields
 -------------------------------------------------------